mohamadk/Grazel/docs/gradle_tasks.md

 Depends on `generateBazelScripts` and responsible for formatting the generated file with `buildifier`. `formatBuildBazel` and `formatWorkSpace` depends on `generateRootBazelScripts` to format root project's Bazel scripts.

+### postScriptGenerateTask

+Runs after all Bazel scripts are successfully generated.
+At this stage any Bazel command is assumed to work and Grazel may run any cleanup or post migrate Bazel commands as part of the migration.

 ## Task Graph

 The task graph allows project's migration tasks to run in parallel to increase `migrateToBazel` performance.